haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

  Now you can close VMD.

 As you will see below, PLUMED [[18](#ref18)] needs atomic serial numbers as input (and not residue IDs) to define the collective variables.
 Thus, to perform the simulation, we should get the list of serial numbers defining the BP.
 We thus load the apo protein ready to be simulated into VMD and use the residue list obtained previously to print the list of serials defining the BS.
 We already extracted the serials of BS' residues from the holo structure.
-However, remember that to run a metadynamics the serials you will use to define the collective variables need to refer to the system you are simulating (so the apo structure already solvated, etc.).
+However, remember that to run a metadynamics, the serials you will use to define the collective variables need to refer to the system you are simulating (so the apo structure already solvated, etc.).
 To extract the serial numbers you can use for example a gro file or a pdb file, as long as the topology matches the one of the system you are going to simulate!
 Go to the `../MD/plain` directory and copy there the `apo_GLUCO_Hs.pdb` file from the `tutorial_files` folder.
 Now open it on VMD.

 <a class="prompt prompt-cmd">cd ../MD/plain<br>
 cp ../../tutorial_files/apoMD/apo_GLUCO_Hs.pdb .<br>